AndreyTeets/DotNetDBTools/README.md

 ## Example code to publish database
 Note: database must exist and has to be registered with DotNetDBTools using `deployManager.RegisterAsDNDBT(connection)` method before using publish methods.

-Create an instance of IDeployManager for the appropriate DBMS using non-default options if needed and a DbConnection instance to pass to deployManager methods
+Create an instance of IDeployManager for the appropriate DBMS using non-default options if needed and a IDbConnection instance to pass to deployManager methods
 ```
 IDeployManager deployManager = new MSSQLDeployManager(new DeployOptions() { AllowDataLoss = true });
-using DbConnection connection = new SqlConnection(SomeMSSQLConnectionString);
+using IDbConnection connection = new SqlConnection(SomeMSSQLConnectionString);
 ```
 And then publish database like this
 ```